lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 #### Definition

-`Variation-inversion` is meant to indicate a variant reading where two or more words have are inverted relative to the critical text.
+`variation-inversion` is meant to indicate a variant reading where two or more words have been inverted relative to the critical text.

 #### Rules